Leonard Volk

 Leonard Wells Volk (November 7, 1828 – August 19, 1895) was an American sculptor.
 He is notable for making one of only two life masks of United States President Abraham Lincoln.
 In 1867 he helped establish the Chicago Academy of Design and served as its president until 1878.
 He made several large monumental sculptures, including the tomb of the politician Stephen A. Douglas, and statues of American Civil War figures.

 Biography

 Volk was born at Wellstown (now Wells), Hamilton County, New York to Garrett and Elizabeth (née Gesner) Volk.
 He first followed the trade of a marble cutter with his father in Pittsfield, Massachusetts, where the family moved.

 Marriage and family

-Before 1855, Volk married Emily Clarissa King Barlow, daughter of Honor (née Douglas) and Dr. Jonathan King Barlow of Bethany, New York.
-Her maternal cousin, Stephen A. Douglas, a nationally known politician who ran against Republican Abraham Lincoln as the Democratic Party presidential nominee in 1860.
+In 1852, Volk married Emily Clarissa King Barlow, daughter of Honor (née Douglas) and Dr. Jonathan King Barlow of Bethany, New York.
+Her maternal cousin, Stephen A. Douglas, was a nationally known politician who ran against Republican Abraham Lincoln as the Democratic Party presidential nominee in 1860.

 Their son, Stephen A. Douglas Volk (1856–1935), as an adult became notable as a figure and portrait painter.
 He studied under Jean-Léon Gérôme in Paris.
 Later he helped establish the Minneapolis School of Design.